Manners of Tea Ceremony|How to dress, order of seating, and how to drink tea and eat sweets?

 May I attend a tea ceremony in clothes?

-The basic dress for tea ceremony is Japanese traditional attire, but depending on the class, you may be able to attend a tea ceremony in Western-style clothing.
+The basic dress for tea ceremony is Japanese traditional attire, but depending on the class, you may be able to attend tea ceremonies in Western-style clothing as well.
 If you choose to attend in Western-style clothing, please observe the proper etiquette.

-Why is the tea bowl passed around in the tea ceremony?
+Why is the tea bowl passed around during the tea ceremony?

 When drinking tea served at a tea ceremony, the tea bowl is first passed around before sipping.
 This etiquette is meant to show humility and respect to the host by avoiding the front of the tea bowl.
 The tea bowls used in tea ceremonies have a front position that shows a beautiful design, and the master of the tea ceremony faces the front of the bowl toward the guest.
 In contrast, the guest turns the bowl to avoid the front of the bowl.